 - 1 Click Start, All Programs, ArcSoft WebCam Companion 2, and WebCam Companion 2 to launch the WebCam Companion 2. - 2 Click the Capture icon in the main window. - 3 Frame your subject in the viewfinder. - 4 Click the Capture button below the displayed image.
-The current image in the viewfinder is captured and its thumbnail image is added as a the thumbnail in the left pane of the main window.
+The current image in the viewfinder is captured and its thumbnail image is added as a second second